Causal Set Quantum Gravity and the Hard Problem of Consciousness: Discussion

 \section{Discussion}

-The Heuristic will be judged on whether it rings true but more importantly on its usefulness in the production of new scientific knowledge.
-There are two possible areas in which the Heuristic might be helpful.

-In the study of consciousness, the Heuristic may indicate or illuminate aspects of our conscious experience that have hitherto gone unnoticed and unreported.
-Conscious experiences may be re-interpreted in the light of the Heuristic.
-The Heuristic may therefore help to improve the theoretical concepts in NCC theories and help to improve the reliability of the self-reporting of conscious experiences that is used as data in the development and testing of NCC theories.
+The Proposal will be judged on whether it rings true but more importantly on its usefulness in the production of new scientific knowledge.
+In the study of consciousness, the Proposal may indicate or illuminate aspects of our conscious experience that have hitherto gone unnoticed and unreported.
+Conscious experiences may be re-interpreted in the light of the Proposal.
+The Proposal may therefore help to improve the theoretical concepts in NCC theories and help to improve the reliability of the self-reporting of conscious experiences that is used as data in the development and testing of NCC theories.